 As previously reported, the medical process was more complex and more difficult than initially envisaged.
-Our Trustees and medical specialists grappled with the issue of TB and its impact on the diagnosis of silicosis.
-TB scarring often hides the presence of silicosis making diagnosis difficult, time-consuming and costly (where CT scans are requested).
+Trustees and medical specialists grappled with the issue of TB and its significant impact on the diagnosis of silicosis.
+More so since there was such a high prevalence of TB on Xray amongst the claimants.
+TB scarring often hides the presence of silicosis making diagnosis difficult, time-consuming and costly (where CT scans had to be requested).

 Annual workshops were held with COMP members and medical advisors to discuss pertinent medical issues and challenges facing the work of these panels with a view to developing a standardised approach for the assessment of claims.
-These workshops were important forums which brought together all our medical experts and provided a platform for them to engage on these crucial issues.
+These workshops were important forums which brought together all our medical experts and beyond and provided a platform for them to engage on these crucial issues.
+Ultimately the claimants benefitted from shared experiences, collective solutions and standardised approach to the medical challenges.

 The contact and, or, address details of a significant number of claimants were no longer valid - claimants were not found at the addresses on file and therefore the Trustees had to embark upon extensive and costly tracking and tracing programmes to find claimants.
-In addition to the tracking and tracing programmes the Trustees explored finding claimants through using local media, TEBA, the South African Social Security Agency, Department of Home of Affairs, Electoral Commission, Rand Mutual Association and ex-mineworkers associations.
+In addition to the tracking and tracing programmes the Trustees explored finding claimants through using local radio and other local media, TEBA, the South African Social Security Agency, Department of Home Affairs, Electoral Commission, Rand Mutual Association and Ex-Mineworkers Associations.

 The confirmation of qualifying service was a significant challenge.
-The Trustees decided to move ahead with the medical assessments irrespective of whether a claimant had qualifying service as confirmation was being sought.
+The Trustees decided to move ahead with the medical assessments irrespective of whether a claimant had qualifying service as the confirmation was often time consuming.
 Waiting to receive confirmation would have resulted in major further delays which would have impacted on the ability of Trustees to process claims within the Qualifying Claims Period of 3 years.